 - A connector component shall not be declared with the prefix parameter or constant.
-In the connectequation the primitive components may only connect parameter variables to parameter variables and constant variables to constant variables. - The connect-equation construct only accepts forms of connector references as specified in section 9.1. - In a connect-equation the two connectors must have the same named component elements with the same dimensions; recursively down to the primitive components.
+In the connect-equation the primitive components may only connect parameter variables to parameter variables and constant variables to constant variables. - The connect-equation construct only accepts forms of connector references as specified in section 9.1. - In a connect-equation the two connectors must have the same named component elements with the same dimensions; recursively down to the primitive components.
 The primitive components with the same name are matched and belong to the same connection set.

-- The matched primitive components of the two connectors must have the same primitive types, and flow-variables may only connect to other flow-variables, stream-variables only to other stream-variables, and causal variables (input/output) only to causal variables (input/output). - A connection set of causal variables (input/output) may at most contain variables from one inside output connector or one public outside input connector.
+- The matched primitive components of the two connectors must have the same primitive types, and flow variables may only connect to other flow variables, stream variables only to other stream variables, and causal variables (input/output) only to causal variables (input/output). - A connection set of causal variables (input/output) may at most contain variables from one inside output connector (for state-machines extended as specified in section 17.3.6) or one public outside input connector.